 Courses in this area examine the procedural and remedial rules that regulate civil and criminal litigation in our state and federal courts.
-Building upon the required Civil Procedure I and II sequence, the key survey courses in this area are Criminal Procedure, Evidence, Federal Courts, Conflict of Laws, and Remedies.
+Building upon the required Civil Procedure I and II sequence, the key survey courses in this area are Adjudicatory Criminal Procedure, Criminal Procedure, Evidence, Federal Courts, Conflict of Laws, and Remedies.
 Related simulation courses include Trial Advocacy, Federal Trial Practice, and Moot Court.
-Related generic courses include Advanced Pre-Trial Advocacy and Electronic Discovery and Evidence.